d2l-ai/d2l-en/chapter_introduction/intro.md

 and the output $y$ is an audio file.
 In this case, the output is *much longer* than the input.
-While it is easy for *humans* to recognize a bad audio file, this isn't quite so trivial for computers.
+While it is easy for *humans* to recognize a bad audio file, this is not quite so trivial for computers.

 ##### Machine Translation